mariecrane/training-material/topics/proteomics/tutorials/database-handling/tutorial.md

 # Contaminant databases

 In proteomic samples, some protein contaminants are commonly present.
-These protein contamianants are introduced into sample during sample preparation.
-The source of these contamiants could be an experimenter or contaminated cell culture.
+These protein contaminants are introduced into the sample during sample preparation.
+The source of these contaminants could be an experimenter or contaminated cell culture.
 In order to avoid misidentification of spectra derived from contaminants, protein sequences of common laboratory contaminants are added to the database.
 This has two benefits:
 1. Contamination can be observed, heavily contaminated samples can be excluded from analysis.
 2. Contaminant peptides cannot be misassigned to similar peptides in the database reducing the risk of identifying false positives.